ezEngine/docs-src/pages/docs/projects/data-directories.md

 ### Using the Editor

 Typically you should use the editor to configure which folders will be accessible as data directories.
-Go to *Editor > Project Settings > Data Directories...*:
+Go to *Project > Project Settings > Data Directories...*:

 ![Data directories](media/editor-data-dir.png)